 No, you should not sign the insurance company’s authorization for the release of your medical records.
 The insurance adjuster may make it sound like they cannot settle your car accident claim unless you sign it, but this is absolutely not true.
-Here is why it is never a good idea to agree to this if you want to obtain all the compensation you deserve in your settlement.
+Our San Diego car accident attorney explains why it is never a good idea to agree to this if you want to obtain all the compensation you deserve in your settlement.

 Reason #1: You Provide Too Much Information